mgoldfar/bash_utils/README.md

 # bash_utils
-Bash related terminal stuff and utilities
+Bash related terminal stuff and utilities.

+Source bashenv.sh into your .bashrc or .bash_profile.